ScalablyTyped/Distribution/readme.md

 Users should beware though, that we currently have limited space for published artifacts at Bintray.
 This necessarily means that we'll have to cull old versions of typings to make room for new ones.

-We'll probably establish some kind of regime with selected LTS (Long Term Support) releases or something, but no promises for now.
+We'll establish some kind of regime with selected LTS (Long Term Support) releases, but the exact details are yet to be determined.

 If you choose to depend on a typing now, be prepared to do one of the following:
 - keep updating to newest version of typings (breaking old builds)